 I’m sure I don’t have to tell anyone reading this that breakups are the absolute worst, especially if you’ve been with someone for a long time.
 At the outset of Lara Jean Gallagher’s Clementine, Karen (Otmara Marrero) is going through a tough time recovering from her breakup with D (Sonya Walger).
 Karen met the well-known artist when she was very young, and D was much older.
 The two owned a dog together and shared a home.

 Karen tries to get into D’s house to take their dog, Ramsey, but D has changed the locks.
-So, using breakup logic, she decides to travel from Los Angeles to the Pacific Northwest where D owns a lakehouse.
-The key is not in it’s usual hiding place so Karen breaks a window, hurting her hand in the process.
-I’m not sure what Karen’s objective is in going to D’s lakehouse but people often do seemingly insane things when they’re heartbroken.
+So, using breakup logic, she decides to travel from Los Angeles to the Pacific Northwest, where D owns a lakehouse.
+The key is not in its usual hiding place, so Karen breaks a window, hurting her hand in the process.
+I’m not sure what Karen’s objective is in going to D’s lakehouse, but people often do seemingly insane things when they’re heartbroken.

 “She has an immediate fondness for Karen, which helps Karen out of her anger and depression a bit.”

 Clementine not only captures the pseudo-psychosis that a lot of people experience post-breakup, but it also captures the essence of discovering who you are through your relationships with other people, and on your own.
 Another thing that stuck with me about this film is the fact that we often end up doing the very same things that hurt us to hurt other people, without even noticing.

 Clementine is a very real human story and moves at the speed of reality.
 It is not a fast-paced caper, but rather a slow-burning meditation on love and a character study of women in different stages of life.
 The locations in this film are idyllic and superbly shot by Andres Karu.
 The score to the film is excellent, and the soundtrack features songs from Lightning Dust, including their incredibly beautiful song “Antonia Jane” during a tender, lovely sequence.